Grilled Butterflied Leg of Lamb Recipe

 - 1 tablespoon dry mustard

 *You may substitute with ground ginger if you prefer.

-Pro-tip: Add a dash of paprika or cayenne for a spicier version.
+Pro-tip: Add a dash of paprika or cayenne for a spicier version, you can also use garlic cloves to add more taste.
 You can also add some garlic (slivered, minced, or powdered) if you have it on hand for added flavor.
 I personally love tucking some slivered garlic pieces into the meat folds right before sticking the lamb on the grill.